n3rdopolis/rebeccablackos/README.txt

 How to use the ISO:
   Burn it, (or put it in a VM), reboot, set the BIOS to boot from the CD if it does not already, boot from the CD.
 Once it boots you can use the live system.

-  The live user "beccaholic" has no password
+  The live user "rebestie" has no password

   The ISO is built with Remastersys, which makes it compatible with the USB Startup creator.
 It is also a hybrid ISO, so it can boot raw from a flash drive, where the ISO has been written with dd.
 Unetbootin will also work, but is not as recommended as it uses syslinux with its own defaults, and no splash.